ncatlab/nlab-content/pages/2/3/8/8/18832/content.md

 it remains to pass the [[BV-BRST differential]] of the [[free field]] [[Wick algebra]] of observables to a [[differential]] on the [[interacting field algebra]], such that its [[cochain cohomology]] is well defined.

-Since the [[time-ordered products]] away from coinciding interaction points and as well as on [[regular polynomial observables]] are uniquely fixed (prop. \ref{TimeOrderedProductAwayFromDiagonal} below), one finds that also this _interacting quantum BV-differential_ is uniquely fixed, on [[regular polynomial observables]], by [[conjugation]] with the [[quantum Møller operators]] (def. \ref{BVDifferentialInteractingQuantum}).
+Since the [[time-ordered products]] away from coinciding interaction points are uniquely fixed (prop. \ref{TimeOrderedProductAwayFromDiagonal} below), one finds that also this _interacting quantum BV-differential_ is uniquely fixed, on [[regular polynomial observables]], by [[conjugation]] with the [[quantum Møller operators]] (def. \ref{BVDifferentialInteractingQuantum}).
 The formula that characterizes it there is called the _[[quantum master equation]]_ or equivalently the _[[quantum master Ward identity]]_ (prop. \ref{QuantumMasterEquation} below).